-We've all noticed the growing interest in gluten free diets among health gurus in recent years.
+You can't help but notice the growing interest in gluten free diets among health gurus in recent years.
 But why all the fuss – are more people becoming intolerant to gluten?
-Well that's what we're here to discuss.

 Gluten is a protein that is found in wheat and other grains such as rye and barley.

 Some people have a medically diagnosed intolerance to gluten known as coeliac disease.
 This isn't however, just an intolerance or allergy – coeliac disease is an autoimmune disease which is caused by the body's intolerance to gluten.
 It is believed that approximately 1% of the UK population have coeliac disease – so about 650,000 people.

 To be diagnosed, an individual must have a blood test and an intestinal biopsy, and if they do have the disease they must avoid foods which contain any gluten for the rest of their lives.
 If someone with coeliac disease consumes even a trace of gluten, they can experience side effects such as gastrointestinal discomfort, diarrhoea, nausea, tiredness, mouth ulcers or constipation.
 This is due to the body's immune system reacting to the gluten and causing damage to the villi that line the small intestines.
 Many people suffer symptoms for years before being diagnosed, which can lead to issues of malnutrition, severe weight loss and hair loss.

 Despite the fact that just 1% of the UK population are believed to have coeliac disease – it is estimated that a much larger percentage of the population choose to avoid gluten in their diet.
 But why would someone make this choice if they don't have to?
 Well this is where it gets complicated, as there are several reasons: